As the world’s largest furniture retailer for nearly 15 years, investors want to own shares of IKEA stock.

-Many believed that the furniture had to be low-quality to be priced so low.
-Ingvar’s response was to show them in person just how high-quality the furniture was.
+Many believed that the furniture had to be low-quality due to the pricing listed.

-The success of the first showroom and IKEA store caused the success of IKEA to skyrocket, and within the next ten years, new stores were opening in other Scandinavian countries, like Norway in 1963 and Denmark in 1969.
+The success of the first showroom and IKEA store caused the success of IKEA to skyrocket, and within the next ten years, a new store opened every few years.

 True to form, IKEA stores have innovated further than just a do-it-yourself shopping experience.

-All stores also include a restaurant or cafe that sells Swedish prepared food as well as local favorites, like poutine in Canada.
+All stores also include a restaurant or cafe that sells Swedish prepared food and local favorites, like poutine in Canada.

 In many cases, the foodservice portions of IKEA stores do quite well, accounting for 5% of the company’s sales.

-Another unique experience offered by the IKEA store is the kid’s play area called Småland, which is Swedish for small lands.
+Another unique experience the IKEA store offers is the kid’s play area called Småland, which is Swedish for “small lands.”

-The play area allows kids to have much-needed playtime that they can’t otherwise get if they are shopping with their parents.
+The play area provides kids with much-needed playtime that they can’t have if they are following their parents as they shop.

-The Småland space in IKEA is staffed and children are attended until the parents are finished shopping, and pick the children up.
+The Småland space in IKEA is staffed, and children are attended until the parents have finished shopping.

-The company has also continued with the catalog model that it originated with decades ago, but has changed the model slightly.
+The company has also continued with the catalog model that it created decades ago but has changed it slightly.

-IKEA moved towards creating a more customer-oriented experience, and created the IKEA family card, as well as designed a quarterly magazine for the members of the IKEA family, specifically.
+IKEA moved towards creating a more customer-oriented experience the IKEA family card and a quarterly magazine.

 The card also allows customers to save money on each transaction made in the store.